classic-search hygiene JSON-LD for OpenForage agents and software

 • Minted 1:1 against USDC

-• Non-yielding — holding RISKUSDC does not participate in trading operations
+• Non-yielding — holding RISKUSD does not participate in trading operations

-• Redeemable for USDC through an immediate RISKUSDCVault.redeem(uint256) transaction when checks pass
+• Redeemable for USDC through an immediate RISKUSDVault.redeem(uint256) transaction when checks pass

 • Represents your deposit in the protocol

-• Received when staking RISKUSDC into a vault
+• Received when staking RISKUSD into a vault

 • Yield-bearing — exchange rate appreciates as trading generates revenue